Last Updated on August 19, 2020 by Calibre 11

 Calibre 12 vs. Calibre 17 Movement

-The Calibre 17 was an ETA 2894-2, while the new Calibre 12 is actually an ETA 2892 with the Dubois Depraz chrono module- in fact, the Calibre 17 (ETA 2894) was an ETA chronograph movement based on the 2892- so essentially the only difference between the Calibre 12 and the Calibre 17 is that TAG Heuer have replaced an ETA Chronograph with a Dubois-Depraz one.
+The Calibre 17 as used in the 2-register Monaco is an ETA 2894-A2, while the new Calibre 12 is actually an ETA 2892 with the Dubois Depraz chrono module.
+Look a little closer and you’ll see that the Calibre 17 is an ETA chronograph movement based on the 2892- so essentially the only difference between the Calibre 12 and the Calibre 17 is that TAG Heuer have replaced an ETA chronograph module with one from Dubois-Depraz.
 For more information on these movements, read more at this link.

 Below are three Calibre 17 Monaco models, along with the new Calibre 12 Monaco.
 From left to right The TAG “McQueen” Monaco (CW2113), The TAG Heuer “Python” Monaco (CW2114), the Calibre 12 Black McQueen (CAW2114) and the Limited Edition TAG Heuer Vintage (CW2118)- thanks to Johan for the photo of his great collection